Upper School Curriculum Guide

 Curricular Sequence

-Beginning with the class of 2023, all students are required to pass one semester of a Computer Science course in order to graduate.
+All students are required to pass one semester of a Computer Science course in order to graduate.
 Students may choose many different paths in Computer Science.
-Below you will see a visual overview of our curriculum, with the arrows representing some of the paths that students may choose to take.
 Many of the department's offerings require no prior experience.
-These courses are designed to be accessible to every student, and to give students opportunities to learn about a variety of topics for which they have a passion or interest.
-There are also many intermediate classes that have Introduction to Computer Science or Computational Biology as a prerequisite, including the two AP courses.
-Finally, there are post Advanced Placement options for the most advanced students in this discipline.
+These courses are designed to be accessible to every student and to give students opportunities to learn about a variety of topics for which they have a passion or interest.
+There are also many intermediate classes that have CS Exploration and Creative Computing, Introduction to Computer Science or Computational Biology as a prerequisite, including the two AP courses.
+There are post Advanced Placement options for the most advanced students in this discipline.
 Advanced Topics 2 is a project-based course and may be taken multiple times.

 Courses

-The below courses are entry level and have no pre-requisite.
-They ARE ALL ABLE to fulfill the CS requirement.
+The below courses are entry level and have no prerequisite, and they all fulfill the Computer Science requirement.

 INTRODUCTION TO COMPUTER SCIENCE

-One of the joys of computer science is learning to make things move, and interacting with them on the screen.
-Capitalizing on this wonderful, “Aha!” moment, this course explores the basic principles of Computer Science using the highly visual and interactive language of Processing.
-Students in this course write their first interactive programs, while learning object-oriented design and the fundamental tools of programming.
+One of the joys of computer science is learning to make things move and interacting with them on the screen.
+Capitalizing on this wonderful “Aha!” moment, this course explores the basic principles of Computer Science using the highly visual and interactive environment, Processing.
+Students in this course write their first interactive programs while learning object-oriented design and the fundamental tools of programming.
 Projects invite students to program or design interactive games.
-This course (or equivalent experience) is required to take Advanced Placement Computer Science.
-This course fulfills the Computer Science requirement in place for the classes of 2023 and beyond.
-(1/2 unit, fall or spring, grades 9, 10, 11, 12; prerequisite: none)
+This course (or equivalent experience) is required to take Advanced Placement Computer Science A. (1/2 unit, fall or spring; Grades 9, 10, 11, 12; no prerequisite)

 COMPUTATIONAL BIOLOGY